rednaw/site/README.md

 3. **Publish** in a terminal type `rake publish`.

     This will take care that your changes are committed to version control and your changes are made public.

-The other files and directories are mostly technical.
-These only need to be changed if the structure of the site itself needs to be changed.
-Things like changing the layout, navigation, style or adding a new page or subsite.

 ## Technical background